We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - pelvic pain

-In this article, we review six home remedies you can use to fight UTIs.
+This article reviews 6 home remedies you can use to treat UTIs.

 This is because regular urination can help flush bacteria from the urinary tract to prevent infection.
 When you’re dehydrated, you aren’t urinating as often, which can create a breeding ground for bacteria.